La Closerie des Lys, Limoux

 Chardonnay

 Chardonnay From Limoux, however, with its cool hills, Chardonnay turns into something altogether different, a wine with a pulse, a wine with dimension.
 So wrote Tamlyn Currin in an article on Languedoc on Jancis Robinson's site, and it sums up this wine perfectly.
 This is unoaked mountain Chardonnay at its best, lifted, fresh and delicious.
-The wine undergoes full malo.
+The majority of the wine undergoes full malo.
 Chardonnay is Closerie's most important variety, with some 120 acres planted.
 8,300 cases annually.
+Tech sheet here.

 Pinot Noir